 So, having a universal way to read (not necessarily write) documents is something I was drawn to – and I expect you are too.

-Next, mobile devices are a very big part the future.
+Next, mobile devices are a huge part of the future.
 And we’d certainly like to carry our electronic documents around.

-So, the big eBook Reader conclusion: I bought an Amazon Kindle 3 (third generation), and, I purchased it at the same time I bought an Apple iPod Touch!
+So, my big ebook-reader conclusion: I bought an Amazon Kindle 3 (third generation), and I purchased it while I bought an Apple iPod Touch!
 Strange?
 Let’s talk about it.